JonnoB/enhance_ocod/README.md

 The enhanced OCOD dataset, attempt to resolve these issues.
 The pipeline tidies the data ensuring that there is a single property per line, it also parses the address to make it easier to use and locates the properties within the [LSOA/OA](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography) system developed by the Office of National Statistics.
 Finally the OCOD dataset classifies properties into 5 categories, Domestic, Business, Airspace, Land, Carpark.
 Any properties which do not have enough information to be put in one of the categories are given the class "unknown".

-The enhanced OCOD dataset was demonstrated in the paper 'Inspecting the laundromat: Mapping and characterising offshore owned domestic property in London'
+The enhanced OCOD dataset was demonstrated in the paper ['Inspecting the laundromat: Mapping and characterising offshore owned domestic property in London'](https://arxiv.org/abs/2207.10931).
+The code for the analysis in the paper can be found [here](https://github.com/JonnoB/inspecting_the_laundromat).

 # The Dataset